 Once the Company determines that it is possible that a credit loss may exist for a security, the Company performs a detailed review of the cash flows expected to be collected from the issuer.
 The Company estimates expected cash flows by applying estimated default probabilities and recovery rates to the contractual cash flows of the issuer, with such default and recovery rates reflecting long-term historical averages adjusted to reflect current credit, economic and market conditions, giving due consideration to collateral and credit support, if applicable, and discounting the expected cash flows at the purchase yield on the security.
-In instances in which a determination is made that an impairment exists but the Company does not intend to sell the security and it is not more likely than not that the Company will be required to sell the security before the anticipated recovery of its remaining amortized cost basis, the impairment is separated into: (i) the amount of the total other-than-temporary impairment related to the credit loss; and (ii) the amount of the total other-than-temporary impairment related to all other factors.
-The amount of the other-than-temporary impairment related to all other factors is recognized in earnings.
+In instances in which a determination is made that an impairment exists but the Company does not intend to sell the security and it is not more likely than not that the Company will be required to sell the security before the anticipated recovery of its remaining amortized cost basis, the impairment is separated into:

+(i) the amount of the total other-than-temporary impairment related to the credit loss; and (ii) the amount of the total other-than-temporary impairment related to the credit loss is recognized in earnings.
 The amount of the other-than-temporary impairment related to all other factors is recognized in other comprehensive income.
-For the year ended December 31, 2010, the Company recognized \$0.8 million of otherthan-temporary impairments which were recognized in earnings and \$2 thousand, related to other factors which were recognized in other comprehensive income (2009 - \$22.5 million and \$4.5 million, respectively, 2008 - \$214.9 million and \$nil, respectively).
+For the year ended December 31, 2011, the Company recognized \$0.6 million of other-than-temporary impairments which were recognized in earnings and \$0.1 million, related to other factors which were recognized in other comprehensive income (2010 - \$0.8 million and \$2 thousand, respectively, 2009 - \$22.5 million and \$4.5 million, respectively).

-The following table provides a rollforward of the amount of other-than-temporary impairments related to credit losses recognized in earnings for which a portion of an other-than-temporary impairment was recognized in accumulated other comprehensive income for the year ended December 31, 2010 and 2009:
+The following table provides a rollforward of the amount of other-than-temporary impairments related to credit losses recognized in earnings for which a portion of an other-than-temporary impairment was recognized in accumulated other comprehensive income for the year ended December 31, 2011 and 2010:

-Period ended December 31, (1) 2010 2009 Balance - January 1 (2009 - April 1) \$ 9,987 \$ 10,620 Additions: Amount related to credit loss for which an other-than-temporary impairment was not previously recognized 3 Amount related to credit loss for which an other-than-temporary impairment was previously recognized 70 1,779 Reductions: Securities sold during the period (6,959) (2,415) Securities for which the amount previously recognized in other comprehensive income was recognized in earnings, because the Company intends to sell the security or is more likely than not the Company will be required to sell the security Increases in cash flows expected to be collected that are recognized over the remaining life of the security Balance - December 31 \$ 3,098 \$ 9,987
+Year ended December 31, : 2011 2010 Balance - January 1 \$ 3,098 \$ 9,987 Additions: Amount related to credit loss for which an other-than-temporary impairment was not previously recognized 30 Amount related to credit loss for which an other-than-temporary impairment was previously recognized 172 70 Reductions: Securities sold during the period (2,736) (6,959) Securities for which the amount previously recognized in other comprehensive income was recognized in earnings, because the Company intends to sell the security or is more likely than not the Company will be required to sell the security Increases in cash flows expected to be collected that are recognized over the remaining life of the security Balance - December 31 \$ 564 \$ 3,098